ubccr/ccrdocs/pages/software/building.md

 the compiler and compiler version as it will be much easier to build software for [a compiler CCR already supports](releases.md).

-For more information about EasyBuild [see here](https://docs.easybuild.io/en/latest/).
+Easybuild proved more information on the [EasyBuild website](https://docs.easybuild.io/en/latest/).

 EasyBuild will take care of compiling, installing, and creating a Modulefile for you.
 CCR provides EasyBuild as it's own module and has pre-configured EasyBuild with the appropriate settings for CCR's environment.
-To load CCR's easybuild module simply run this:
+To load CCR's "easybuild" module simply run this:

 ```
 $ module load easybuild